Adding tasks to tickets in Smart IT

 Overview of tasks

 A task is a unit of work that needs to be completed as a step in resolving a ticket.
 If the solution to a ticket involves more than one action, procedure, or process, consider dividing the solution into separate tasks.
 Dividing the solution into separate tasks can help you to better manage and monitor the incident request as it moves toward resolution.
-Remedy with Smart IT allows you to add tasks to incidents, work orders, change requests, and activity tickets.
+BMC Remedy with Smart IT allows you to add tasks to incidents, work orders, and change requests.

 BMC Change Management provides the Task Phase Management feature that allows implementation of phase-related task completion.
 For more details about task phase management, see in the BMC Remedy Change Management online documentation.